Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

   * __Single-Node__ - transaction is executed on a specific node and then replicated
   * __Cluster-Wide__ - transaction is registered for execution on all nodes in an atomic fashion
 * Learn more about these modes in [Cluster-wide vs. Single-node](../../client-api/session/cluster-transaction/overview#cluster-wide-transaction-vs.-single-node-transaction) transactions.

+{WARNING: }

+By saying "session's transaction mode" we're reffering to the transaction that will be executed on the server side upon sending the request to a database.
+As mentioned earlier, the session itself does not represent an ACID transaction.

+{WARNING/}

+{INFO:Transactions in RavenDB}

+For the detailed description of transactions in RavenDB please navigate to a [dedicated aricle](../../client-api/faq/transaction-support).

+{INFO/}

+{PANEL/}

+{PANEL: Concurrency control}

+The typical model of the usage of the session is:

+  * load documents
+  * modify the documents
+  * save changes

+A sample real case scenario would be:

+  * loading an entity from a database,
+  * showing Edit form on the screen,
+  * and updating it after user completes editing.

+When using the session the above interaction with a database will be splitted into two parts - the load part and save changes part.
+Both of them will be executed separately, via their own HTTP requests.
+It means that the data that was loaded and edited could be changed by another user meanwhile.
+The session API provides concurrency control features to deal with that.

+#### Default strategy on single node

+* The concurrency checks are turned off by default.
+It means that with the default configuration of the session, concurrent changes to the same document will use the Last Write Wins strategy.
+* Second write of an updated document will override previos version, causing data loss.
+This behavior is a consideration you have to take into account when using the session with single node transaction mode.

+#### Optimistic concurrency on single node

+* The modify / edit stage can take a while, happen offline etc. In order to prevent the overwites it's possible to configure the session to use [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency).
+* Once it's enabled then the session will do a version tracking, so it will check that any modified document was changed since the time it was loaded into the session.
+The version it keeps track of is a [change vector](../../server/clustering/replication/change-vector).
+* When `SaveChanges()` is called, the session also sends the version of the documents that were modified, so a database can check if they has been changed meanwhile.
+If they did change, it will abort the transaction with a `ConcurrencyException` and the caller can retry or handle the error accordingly.

+#### Concurrency control in cluster wide transactions

+* In the case of a cluster wide transaction, RavenDB server maintains a cluster-wide version for each modified document and updates that through Raft protocol.
+It means that when using a session with the cluster-wide transaction mode then you'll get a `ConcurrencyException` upon `SaveChanges()` call if someone else has modified and saved the same data in another cluster-wide transaction meanwhile.
+* More info about cluster transactions can be foud [here](../../client-api/session/cluster-transaction/overview).

 {PANEL/}